 It takes a true smile artist to envision your perfect smile, to custom craft it, and make it look natural for years to come.
-When Dr. Resuta and Filipovic create a straight, healthy and natural looking smile it will also improve the bite and function of the teeth.
+When Drs.
+Resuta, Truan, Funt, and Going create a straight, healthy, and natural-looking smile it will also improve the bite and function of the teeth.
 Porcelain Veneers are a fusion of art and science.

 What are Porcelain Veneers?